lsst-sitcom/sitcomtn-128/index.rst

 .. abstract::
    Unrecognized blends are a class of blended objects that are mistakenly identified as a single object.

-       * We can identify such blends using higher resolution imaging from a space based telescope that will not be affected by seeing or using a truth catalog in the case of Operations Rehearsal 3.
+   We can identify such objects using higher resolution imaging from a space based telescope that is not affected by ground based seeing or in the Operations Rehearsal 3, use the simulation truth catalog.
-       * We implement a simple matching algorithm using the RA and DEC of objects to label observed objects as isolated objects, recognized blends, or unrecognized blends.
+   Using RA and DEC we can match between the two catalogs to label observed objects as isolated objects, recognized blends, or unrecognized blends.
-       * We want to use commissioning to investigate the fraction of unrecognized blends and how different variables influence blends
+   This allows us to investigate the fraction of unrecognied blends present and how different factors influence that rate.
-       * We've created the pipeline to do that.
-Once space based data of the same region is processed in the pipeline we are good to go
-       * Created with both object and source table in mind so will work on coadds as well (once we have those)
+   We have performed a variety of tests into unrecognized blends on the simulated data which can act as a benchmark for upcoming commissioning where we will have to use a space based catalog to match.
 ..
 Using a space based catalog we can attempt to match objects between the two and identify any unrecognized blends.
 In this technote we use the truth catalogs as a proxy and create a simple matching algorithm between truth and observation to label recognized and unrecognized blends.
 We then investigate how the rate of unrecognized blends varies with object properties such as i-mag and local density.

 Data
 ===============
-   * Introduce Operations Rehearsal 3 with 3 nights of simulation
+..   * Introduce Operations Rehearsal 3 with 3 nights of simulation
    * We are using the "Intermittent Cumulative DRP" catalog

         * Also reference a nightly catalog/collection